Isabel Burgess

-Isabel Andrews Burgess (née Andrews; April 3, 1912 – September 17, 1999) was an American politician and public official from Phoenix, Arizona who is known for her contributions to transportation safety at the federal level, including her tenure on the National Transportation Safety Board.
+Isabel Andrews Burgess (née Andrews; April 3, 1912 – September 17, 1999) was an American politician and public official from Phoenix, Arizona, who is known for her contributions to transportation safety at the federal level, including her tenure on the National Transportation Safety Board.

 Early life and education

-Burgess was born in Cleveland, Ohio on April 3, 1912 to William Andrews and Alice Ball Andrews (the daughter of Webb C. Ball).
+Burgess was born in Cleveland, Ohio, on April 3, 1912, to William Andrews and Alice Ball Andrews (the daughter of Webb C. Ball).
 Burgess spent one year of post-secondary matriculation at Mills College and another at Case Western Reserve University, where she majored in art history.
-During this time she was very active in the League of Women Votes, where she was elected President of her chapter.
+During this time she was very active in the League of Women Voters, where she was elected president of her chapter.
 Burgess' passion for the arts and civil service led her to take up several prominent roles in the Phoenix community after her relocation to Phoenix, Arizona in the late 1940s.
-There, she again became active in the LWV, eventually becoming the Phoenix Chapter Secretary.
-Burgess was elected to the Heard Museum's Secretary to the Board of Directors, a position that eventually led to her founding of the Phoenix Art Council, which in turn granted her membership in the Phoenix Art Museum.
+There, she again became active in the LWV, eventually becoming the Phoenix chapter secretary.
+Burgess was elected to the Heard Museum's secretary to the board of directors, a position that eventually led to her founding of the Phoenix Art Council, which in turn granted her membership in the Phoenix Art Museum.